 In a file, (which sometimes is just a single sheet of paper), will be a listing of the company, its address, and the value of the securities being issued.

 In some cases the file may only be a letter of exemption in which the company is stating it does not have to file the disclosure documents about its stock issuance.

-In other cases there may be more documents in the file, including more detailed information on the company, correspondence about the company with the Department of Corporations, or letters of complaint to the Department of Corporations concerning the company.
+In other cases there may be more documents in the file, including more detailed information on the company, correspondence about the company with the California Department of Business Oversight, or letters of complaint to the California Department of Business Oversight concerning the company.
 In rare cases there may be information about the people or companies to whom the securities have been issued.

 Accessing Department of Corporation Files

-You can review corporation filings in person at the California Department of Corporations.
-The Department of Corporations has offices in San Francisco, Sacramento, Los Angeles and San Diego.
+You can review corporation filings in person at the California Department of Business Oversight, which has offices in San Francisco, Sacramento, Los Angeles and San Diego.

-For more information on the Department of Corporations, go to:
+For more information on the California Department of Business Oversight, go to the: